Skip to main content

 Create an environment

-Before creating a Notebook.link project, you would need to create an environment or pick a default one.
+Before creating a Notebook.link project, you’ll need to either select an existing environment or create a new one on the Environment page.

 Default environments

-• Python Scientific Stack: contains a Python kernel, NumPy, Pandas, Matplotlib etc.
+• Python Scientific Stack: includes a Python kernel with NumPy, Pandas, Matplotlib, and other essential libraries.

-• R Stack: contains a R kernel and everything you need for plotting
+• R Stack: includes an R kernel and all necessary tools for plotting and data analysis.

 note